-Allergies in dogs are no fun so why not give antihistamines for dogs?
+Allergies in dogs are no fun, so why not give antihistamines to dogs?

 Who wants to see their beloved pup scratch and itching like crazy?
 Allergies can lead to other more serious and painful symptoms!

-Luckily there are ways you can stop your pup from having a violent allergic to allergens.
+Luckily there are ways you can stop your pup from having a major reaction to allergens.
 Keep reading to find out what to do when your pet is susceptible to allergies.

 What Are Antihistamines for Dogs?